 iv.
 The receiving state has documented efforts or interventions to redirect the behavior.

 b.
 The juvenile is not residing with a legal guardian and that person requests the juvenile be removed from his/her home.
 The sending state shall secure alternative living arrangements within five (5) business days or the juvenile shall be returned.
-This time period may be extended with the approval from both ICJ Offices.
+This time period may be extended up to an additional five (5) business days with the approval from both ICJ Offices.

 c.
 A juvenile student transfer of supervision fails.